Key Takeaway

 - Monitor your blood sugar.
 If you have diabetes, work with your provider to adjust your medication plan as tirzepatide wears off.

 - Prepare mentally.
 The return of appetite and cravings is normal, not a failure.
-Understanding what to expect makes it easier to handle.
+Knowing what to expect makes it easier to handle.

 Is Tirzepatide Physically Addictive?

-No. Tirzepatide is not addictive and does not cause chemical dependency.
+No. Tirzepatide isn't addictive and doesn't cause chemical dependency.
 There are no classical withdrawal symptoms like those associated with opioids, benzodiazepines, or alcohol.
 What people experience after stopping is the removal of the drug's therapeutic effects, not a withdrawal syndrome.
-Your body does not become dependent on tirzepatide in the way it might with habit-forming substances.
+Your body doesn't become dependent on tirzepatide in the way it might with habit-forming substances.
+For a complete cost breakdown, see our cheapest tirzepatide options.

 Related Questions